These are the seven wedding trends you'll see everywhere in 2022

 Expect to see a reinterpretation of colour and neutrals in 2022.
 “Green — my favourite colour — will be the neutral of choice,” notes Aarons.
 “Touches of green go with any palette, since flowers come in every shade with green leaves or stalks.
 It’s always pretty, rich, and natural.”
 While nearly half of our experts cited colourful events as a leading trend (Banuelos predicts that blue will be the stand-out shade of the year), Sarah Tivel of GATHER Events shares that tried-and-true neutrals (think cream, ivory, beige, and grey) aren’t obsolete: “Couples want the timeless look of a neutral palette, but are adding in an element of surprise with a bright pop of colour that accentuates the tones they’re already working with,” she says.
 “Think sweet mauves and blushes with a pop of bright red, or whites and greens with splashes of chartreuse or marigold.”

-“Based on fashion trends, I have a feel the ’70s are coming back to weddings,” says Banuelos.
-There is a myriad of ways to interpret the period, but according to Amorology‘s Heather Balliet, a few up-and-coming relevant motifs are ribbed textures (corduroy bell-bottoms, anyone?) and pressed florals.
+“Based on fashion trends, I have a feeling the old trends are coming back to weddings,” says Banuelos.
+There is a myriad of ways to interpret the period, but according to Amorology‘s Heather Balliet, a few up-and-coming relevant motifs are ribbed textures and pressed florals.
 Expect to see the former “on candles, rentals, or paper details,” since the “fun texture adds all the warmth, while still leaning on the side of romance.”
 As for the latter?
 “Pressed florals are making a comeback!
 We have seen them on cakes, invites, and table numbers, but using them on place cards or in an escort seating display will be a hit.”
 Bonus points if you go for the disco-themed after-party, too.

 Intimacy